 You must be employed by a company outside of the Islands

-This visa for digital nomads in Croatia is now a reality.
-As of now, the country is offering visas for digital nomads for up to 12 months with no extension.
+This digital nomad visa in Croatia is now a reality.
+As of now, the country is offering visas for DNs for up to 12 months with no extension.
 The applicant has to be a third-country national and work for a non-Croatian company.

 4. Prove that you work on communication technology for a foreign employer.